the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab6_functions/_index.md

 #CALL DRAW GRID FUNCTION HERE

-#Hides the turtle pen and keeps it open until key press
+#Keeps the drawing window open until key press
-hideturtle()
-input("Press enter to end drawing...") clearscreen()
+input("Press return to end drawing...") clearscreen()
 ```

 Let's practice writing some functions.
-Fill in the code blocks for the functions in part **C**.
+Fill in the code blocks for the functions.
 If you succeed, you'll get an image similar to the one below.